The Human Truth Foundation

 q=199.

 Nepal is generally poor at ensuring human rights and freedom compared to the rest of the world.
-Nepal does better than average for commentary in Human Rights Watch reports18, freethought19, LGBT equality20 and in speed of uptake of HR treaties21.
-But, there's bad news too.
-Nepal does worse than average in terms of supporting personal, civil & economic freedoms22 (still low for Asia), opposing gender inequality23, supporting press freedom24 (still low for Asia) and in its nominal commitment to Human Rights25.
+Nepal does better than average in commentary in Human Rights Watch reports18, freethought19, LGBT equality20 and in speed of uptake of HR treaties21.
+But, things could still be better.
+Nepal does worse than average in terms of supporting personal, civil & economic freedoms22 (still low for Asia), opposing gender inequality23, supporting press freedom24 (still good for Asia) and in its nominal commitment to Human Rights25.

 For tables, charts and commentary, see: